-- if the 80/20 company is subject to an income tax on that interest in a foreign country or another state, other than a state that requires unitary reporting; - to the extent the 80/20 company paid interest during the tax year to an unrelated party, but only if your arrangement with the 80/20 company did not have a principal purpose of reducing your Illinois income tax liability, and the terms and interest rates of your arrangement with the 80/20 company are the same as they would be with an unrelated party; - if your arrangements with the 80/20 company did not have a principal purpose of reducing your federal or Illinois income tax liability, and the terms and interest rates of your arrangement with the 80/20 company are the same as they would be with an unrelated company; - if you can establish that the add-back is unreasonable; or - the department has given you written permission to use an alternative apportionment formula and to deduct this interest.
+- the 80/20 company is subject to an income tax on that interest in a foreign country or another state, other than a state that requires you and the 80/20 company to file as members of a unitary group; - the 80/20 company paid interest during the tax year to an unrelated party, but only if your arrangement with the 80/20 company did not have a principal purpose of reducing your Illinois income tax liability, and the terms and interest rates of your arrangement with the 80/20 company are the same as they would be with an unrelated party; - your arrangements with the 80/20 company did not have a principal purpose of reducing your federal or Illinois income tax liability, and the terms and interest rates of your arrangement with the 80/20 company are the same as they would be with an unrelated company; - you can establish that the add-back is unreasonable; or - the department has given you written permission to use an alternative apportionment formula and to deduct this interest.
 See the instructions of your income tax return for more information.